Add Security Rules

 2. Obtain the private IP address and the name of the NSG or security list for your Oracle Data Safe private endpoint.

-You can find the Oracle Data Safe private endpoint information on the Private Endpoint Information page in the Oracle Data Safe service in Oracle Cloud Infrastructure.
+You can find the Oracle Data Safe private endpoint information on the Private endpoint information page in the Oracle Data Safe service in Oracle Cloud Infrastructure.

 3. Open the VCN for your Oracle Data Safe private endpoint.
-In your Oracle Data Safe private endpoint's NSG or security list, create an egress rule that allows Oracle Data Safe's private endpoint IP address (for example, 10.0.0.79/32) on all ports to send requests to the target database's private IP address (for example, 10.0.0.2/32) on the target database's port (for example, port 1521).
+In your Oracle Data Safe private endpoint's NSG or security list, create an egress rule that allows Oracle Data Safe's private endpoint IP address (for example, 10.0.0.79/32) on all ports to send requests to the database's private IP address (for example, 10.0.0.2/32) on the database's port (for example, port 1521).

-Egress rule for an Oracle On-Premises Database
+Egress rule for an On-Premises Oracle AI Database

 Update the security list for your virtual cloud network (VCN) in Oracle Cloud Infrastructure, and if implemented, the network security group for your database subnet, to allow traffic from the Oracle Data Safe private endpoint to your database.
 This step allows Oracle Data Safe to access your database.
 A security list acts as a virtual firewall for your database and consists of a set of ingress and egress security rules that apply to all the VNICs in any subnet that the security list is associated with.
 Both stateful and stateless security rules in the security list are allowed.
 For more information about security lists and network security groups, see Access and Security in the Oracle Cloud Infrastructure documentation.

-This example shows a stateful security rule for an Exadata Cloud@Customer database and an Oracle Data Safe private endpoint.
+This example shows a stateful security rule for an Oracle Exadata Database Service on Cloud@Customer database and an Oracle Data Safe private endpoint.
 The egress security rule on the virtual cloud network (VCN) in Oracle Cloud Infrastructure allows the private endpoint (from any port) to send requests to two database server VIPs ( 1.1.1.3 and 1.1.1.5) and three SCAN addresses (1.1.1.6, 1.1.1.7, and 1.1.1.8) on port 1521.
 Always include the database server VIPs in the egress security rule.

 Description of exacc-egress-rule.png follows